experiments-cloud/tmlr/README.md

    sampling is the dominant source of instability at most (though not all) of the checkpoints examined.

-An earlier natural-language (TinyStories) validation experiment was removed from this revision after a data-loading bug was discovered; see `experimental/README.md` for details.

 ## Repository structure

 ```